Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 6.Tikvenik (pumpkin banitza)

-After all, there should be a sweet part on the Christmas Eve table, so life next year to be sweet.
-A Roast Honey Pumpkin or Tikvenik are traditional Bulgarian pumpkin desserts.
+After all, there should be a sweet part on the Christmas Eve table, so life next year will be sweet.
+Roast Honey Pumpkin and Tikvenik are traditional Bulgarian dishes on Christmas Eve – so tasty pumpkin desserts.

 Christmas Eve- a plate with Pumpkin with honey